Patrosi73/Fluxtop/README.md

 - Add additional Protobuf translations like turning off incoming DMs or friend requests
 - Loading more profile data when clicking on a channel
   - This seems to be related to the member list not working for certain servers.
 I'm honestly not sure what's the problem here
+- Implement custom status updates and presence updates (online/idle/dnd/invisible)
+- Implement logging in without a token (maybe a popup with the real fluxer login screen?)
+- Normalize URL behavior when sending a message with a copied URL from the app (bring back the original url when a message is sent, not the localhost one so people outside Fluxtop can click it)
 - Image uploads
-- make the app actually start on macOS (codesigning stuff...)
+- fix the updater on macOS (codesigning stuff...)
 - VC support (totally going to happen...)